What is a structural wall?

-Our structural engineers are licensed to consult on load bearing wall removal and operate according to Australian building regulations, therefore we’ll advise that a load bearing wall will need to be replaced with a supporting beam.
+As Perth’s leading structural engineers, our experienced team can consult on structural wall removal and operate according to Australian building regulations, therefore we can advise when a load bearing wall needs to be replaced with a supporting beam.

-B. Waddell Consulting Engineers are expertly trained in load bearing wall removal and can provide the following services:
+B. Waddell Consulting Engineers are trained in structural wall removal and can provide the following services:

 - Inspection of the property and wall in question